yangxiaoj/booknotes/项目文档/LRT/LRT.md

-In an examination of B cell cluster preferences within hepatocellular carcinoma (HCC) contexts, as disclosed by the ratio of observed to expected cell numbers, notable distinctions emerged across various sample types.
+第一种解读：In an examination of B cell cluster preferences within hepatocellular carcinoma (HCC) contexts, as disclosed by the ratio of observed to expected cell numbers, notable distinctions emerged across various sample types.
 Specifically, clusters B_04_STMN1 and B_03_MZB1 demonstrated a pronounced enrichment within primary hepatocellular carcinoma tumor (PHT) and adjacent primary normal tissue (PHN).
 Conversely, B_01_MS4A1 and B_02_MS4A1_CD83 clusters were predominantly found in samples from adjacent late relapsed normal tissue (LRN) and late relapsed tumors (LRT).

 A detailed comparison across all groups highlighted that the B_04_STMN1 cluster was most abundantly represented in PHT samples, indicating a potential association with primary tumor biology.
 The B_01_MS4A1 cluster showed a significant presence in LRN, suggesting a unique role or alteration in the late relapse normal tissue environment.
 The B_02_MS4A1_CD83 cluster was predominantly observed in LRT, hinting at its involvement in the relapsed tumor's microenvironment.
 Finally, the B_03_MZB1 cluster was most enriched in PHN and PHT, which could reflect its importance in the primary tumor and adjacent normal tissue context.